ANSummers/mern-todo/backend/README.md

 30th May
 8 hours were spent on JWT and hashing password

+- the frontend and backend are essentially two different apps.
+Each has it's own package.json file.
+Make sure to install the necessary packages from the intended directory.

 31st May
 6 hours were spent on JWT and hashing password

 2nd June
-5 hours were spent on JWT and hashing password
+4 hours were spent on JWT and hashing password
 1 hour cleaning up unused code and debugging messages.

 3rd June ReadMe